open-astro/AlpacaPi/logs/README.md

 **Usage**:
 - Review this log periodically to identify new clients
-- Add frequently-seen clients to `assets/user_agents.json`
+- Add frequently-seen clients to the hardcoded detection list
 - Helps track which clients are connecting to your server

 **Location**: Created automatically in `logs/` folder